elifer5000/vr-ondes-martenot/README.md

 # VR Ondes Martenot

-Inspired by the [ondes martenot](https://www.youtube.com/watch?v=v0aflcF0-ys) this is a WebVR based application that attempts to recreate the experience of playing one.
+Inspired by the [ondes martenot](https://www.youtube.com/watch?v=v0aflcF0-ys) this is a WebXR based application that attempts to recreate the experience of playing one.

 [Here's a video](https://www.youtube.com/watch?v=7IabQXipfS0)